Battle of Xiling: Background

 During the Three Kingdoms period, the city of Xiling (西陵; present-day Xiling District, Yichang, Hubei) was held by Eastern Wu, and it was located near the border between Wu and its ally, Shu Han.
 In 229, Bu Zhi was appointed Commander of Xiling, where he would serve up to his death in 247.
 After he died, his son, Bu Chan, took over his role in Xiling.
-The Cao Wei state conquered Shu Han in 263, and in 266, Wei was replaced by the Western Jin.
+The Cao Wei state conquered Shu Han in 263; in 266, Wei was replaced by Western Jin.
 In 272, the Wu emperor, Sun Hao recalled Bu Chan to the capital to have him serve as the Controller of the Imperial Guards.
-However, because the Bu family had been in Xiling for many years, Bu Chan feared that he had been accused of not performing his duty well, and that he was actually being recalled to be punished.
+However, because the Bu family had been in Xiling for many years, Bu Chan feared that he had been accused of not performing his duty well and that he was being recalled to be punished.
 Thus, Bu Chan defected to Jin, surrendering Xiling and sending his two nephews, Bu Ji (步璣) and Bu Xuan (步璿), to the Jin capital, Luoyang.

 The battle

 Initial stage

 When Wu's Senior General Who Guards the Army, Lu Kang received news of the revolt, he immediately ordered his subordinates Zuo Yi (左奕), Wu Yan, Cai Gong (蔡貢), and others to lead separate forces and head towards Xiling.
-He instructed his men to construct defensive structures all the way from Chixi (赤谿) to Gushi (故市) to form an encirclement around Bu Chan's position, while at the same time defending the area from attacks by Jin forces.
+He instructed his men to construct defensive structures from Chixi (赤谿) to Gushi (故市) to form an encirclement around Bu Chan's position, while at the same time defending the area from attacks by Jin forces.
 Hearing that Lu Kang was approaching Xiling, Jin sent the Chief Controller of Jing Province, Yang Hu to rescue Bu Chan.

 While constructing the defences, many of Lu Kang's officers repeatedly urged him to attack Xiling but he refused, believing that the city was well-fortified.
 To prove that he was right, Lu Kang eventually relented and ordered an assault on Xiling.
 As he expected, they did not succeed in capturing the city, so his officers gave up their idea of attacking and complied with Lu Kang's orders to construct the defensive structures.